rgorby/MAGE/docs/source/running/geoGTRQuickStart.rst

         - TIEGCM Coupled: horires = 0.625, vertres = 0.0625(1/16), mres = 0.5

-The TIE-GCM code is built using the ``tiegcmrun`` script, which is provided in the ``tiegcm`` code repository.
+The TIEGCM code is built using the ``tiegcmrun`` script, which is provided in the ``tiegcm`` code repository.
 The script is provided in the ``tiegcm/tiegcmrun`` directory.
 More information on ``tiegcmrun.py`` can be found in the `TIEGCM Quick Start Guide <https://tiegcm-docs.readthedocs.io/en/latest/tiegcm/quickstart.html>`_.